Klein tunneling in graphene: optics with massless electrons: Introduction

 \section{Introduction}

-The tunnel effect of a particle going through a potential barrier is a standard exercise in elementary quantum mechanics, which goes back to the early days of this theory \cite{Gamow1928,GurneyCondon1928}.
+The tunnel effect of a particle going through a potential barrier is now a standard exercise in elementary quantum mechanics, which goes back to the early days of this theory \cite{Gamow1928,GurneyCondon1928}.
 It is usually obtained by solving the Schr\"odinger equation either approximately with the semiclassical WKB method or exactly for piecewise constant (square) potentials \cite{Messiah}.
 The probability for the particle to cross the potential barrier decays exponentially with the width and the energy height of the barrier.
 Thus, even if classically the probability to go through the barrier is equal to zero, quantum dynamics allows the crossing with a tiny probability.
+The mechanism behind quantum tunneling is the possibility for a quantum particle to enter a classically forbidden regions as permitted by Heisenberg's uncertainty principle.
+This is possible thanks to evanescent waves.

 However it would be considered paradoxical for a particle to tunnel with certainty regardless of the height and the width of the barrier.
 It turns out that such an effect has been described theoretically by the Swedish physicist Oskar Klein in 1929 \cite{klein,calogeracos} for relativistic electrons using the three dimensional (3D) massive Dirac equation (i.e. the original Dirac equation describing a relativistic massive electron \cite{Dirac} in ordinary space).
-This effect has been know as the ``Klein paradox''.
+This effect has since been know as the ``Klein paradox''.

 Recently a similar effect, though for 2D massless Dirac electrons, has been predicted \cite{Katsnelson} (see also \cite{Cheianov} and \cite{pereira}) and evidences of its observation in a graphene sheet were reported \cite{huard,gorbachev,stander,kim}.
 The latter is now known as the ``Klein tunnel effect'' or ``Klein tunneling''.